Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it describes losing favor or status, often in a moral or social sense.
-The phrase uses "grace" figuratively to refer to approval or esteem, not a literal fall.
+The idiom uses "grace" figuratively to refer to approval or esteem, not a literal fall.

 Origin: